HSLUDEM/DEM_Documentation/docs/source/modelling_method/scenarios/demand_side.rst

 is not activated, it is turned on and its rates correspond to the end-of-life rates of the heat generators.

-Testtext hier.

-See the `official documentation`_ for details.

 References
 ^^^^^^^^^^^